 although committed to transactions with Existing Purchasers, Managed Gas which was not taken (for any reason) by any such Existing Purchaser.

-For greater certainty, Customer hereby acknowledges that it shall solely be responsible for all tolls and other transportation costs and penalties relating to the delivery of such gas to the Delivery Point.
+For greater certainty, Customer hereby acknowledges that it shall solely be responsible for all tolls and other transportation costs and penalties relating to the delivery of such gas to the mutually agreed delivery point.

 Deficient Volumes.
-In the event that Customer experiences a deficiency in its firm obligations to deliver Managed Gas to one or more of the Existing Purchasers for any reason not excused by the terms of the relevant contract, Customer and Enron Canada hereby agree that Enron Canada shall first curtail all interruptible purchases and sales of the Managed Gas and, provided that a deficiency as described above continues to exist after such curtailment, Enron Canada shall sell to Customer and Customer shall purchase from Enron Canada at the Delivery Point for the AECO "C" Daily Index Price, under mutually agreeable terms and conditions, all necessary replacement gas in respect such deficiency.
+In the event that Customer experiences a deficiency in its firm obligations to deliver Managed Gas to one or more of the Existing Purchasers for any reason not excused by the terms of the relevant contract, Customer and ENA Upstream hereby agree that ENA Upstream shall first curtail all interruptible purchases and sales of the Managed Gas and, provided that a deficiency as described above continues to exist after such curtailment, ENA Upstream shall sell to Customer and Customer shall purchase from ENA Upstream, under mutually agreeable terms and conditions, all necessary replacement gas in respect such deficiency.

-For greater certainty, Customer hereby acknowledges that Enron Canada's obligations hereunder are to deliver such gas to the Delivery Point and Customer shall be solely responsible for all tolls and other transportation costs and penalties relating to the delivery of such gas from the Delivery Point to the agreed upon delivery points with the Existing Purchasers, as applicable.
+For greater certainty, Customer hereby acknowledges that ENA Upstream's obligations hereunder are to deliver such gas to the mutually agreed delivery point and Customer shall be solely responsible for all tolls and other transportation costs and penalties relating to the delivery of such gas from the Delivery Point to the agreed upon delivery points with the Existing Purchasers, as applicable.

-Definition of AECO "C" Daily Index Price.
-"AECO "C" Daily Index Price” means, the average price in Canadian dollars per GJ published on the "Canadian domestic gas price report" page, in the table “Daily Spot Gas Price at AECO "C" & NOVA Inventory Transfer” reported for the applicable day (excluding those prices on lines for which the date is a Saturday, a Sunday or a statutory holiday that falls on a Monday or a Friday and substituting in place of each such day the price on the line identified as “Weekend#” for the weekend occurring closest to such day) in the first edition of the Canadian Gas Price Reporter (“CGPR”) published in the month immediately following the month in which such day falls.
-If a statutory holiday falls on a Tuesday, Wednesday or Thursday, the AECO “C” Daily Index Price for such day shall be the AECO “C” Daily Index Price for the previous business day.
-It may be necessary to use the CGPR for the preceding month to locate the AECO “C” Daily Index Price for the closest business day or weekend.
+4. Risk Management

+During the term of this Agreement, ENA Upstream shall provide Customer with several alternatives for commodity risk management designed to meet Customer's varying needs.
+However, all price and portfolio management authority shall remain with Customer.

+In no event shall ENA Upstream's actions in providing Customer with commodity risk management proposals hereunder be construed as giving advice nor shall ENA Upstream be considered to be a commodity trading adviser or other adviser with respect to such matters.